Nvidia CEO Gets Rock Star Reception in Taiwan With AI Stock Surge

 Debt-Limit Deal Brings Relief Tinged by Caution: Markets Wrap

-“AI is an incredible computer that’s very easy to program,” said the 60-year-old at a roundtable discussion at the Computex trade show.
-“You can speak whatever language you like, you can even draw pictures.”
+The 60-year-old has been mobbed constantly by fans and media as he walked the hallways at the Computex trade show, and followed around a local night market as he picked up food.
+On Tuesday, dozens of people crowded in next to him for selfies, while photographers tried to get clear shots.

-Huang, in his fifth public appearance in seven days, fielded questions on a range of topics, from AI regulation and safety to how the technology would be used in places like China.
-He emphasized how generative AI is easy enough to use that people in almost every field can experiment with it.
+The day marked Huang’s fifth public appearance in seven days, this time for a roundable where he fielded questions on topics from artificial-intelligence regulation to how the technology would be used in places like China.
+Huang made the case that AI will spill over the boundaries of the tech industry into everything from farming and factories to pharmaceuticals and climate change.

-“I have just turned everyone into a programmer,” said Huang, who has been mobbed by fans throughout the conference and posed for innumerable selfies.
+“AI is an incredible computer that’s very easy to program,” he said.
+“You can speak whatever language you like, you can even draw pictures.
+“I have just turned everyone into a programmer.”

 Nvidia has had a dizzying week.
 It began when Huang on Wednesday forecast revenue for the current quarter that was more than 50% beyond analyst estimates, signaling explosive demand for the chips powering artificial intelligence tools like ChatGPT.